 3) Responsibilities

-Quality Assurance (QA): Ensures that the documentation of the process validation study is completed in accordance with this SOP, regulatory requirements, and GMP standards.
-QA reviews and approves all documentation, including protocols and reports.
+Quality Assurance (QA): Ensures that the process validation is carried out in accordance with this SOP and meets regulatory requirements.
+QA also reviews and approves the documentation and validation reports.

 4) Procedure